-Others are The Nigerian Medical Directory; and The Nigerian Industry Directory.
+Others are The Nigerian Medical Directory; and The Nigerian Industry Directory. maps will serve.
+A thematic atlas deals with a particular subject.

-Almanacs and Year Books: These contain important events of the preceding year.
+Examples: Map of Nigeria.
+Abuja: Dept of Surveying Almanacs and Year Books: These contain important events of the preceding year. comprehensive treatise on the people, land, water, minerals, for